Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/x/x265/README.md

       * We did delete the numactl-devel OS dependency used in Antwerpen even though it may have a positive influence on the performance.

+  * For LUMI/23.12 and later: Also added license information to the installation directories.